Reservations for Student Matinee performances are limited to educational groups of 10+.

 - A minimum group size of 10 is required to make and maintain a reservation for a Weekday Student Matinee performance.
 Groups under 10 may purchase tickets to public shows.

 - All Student Matinee sales are final.
 Paid tickets cannot be refunded or exchanged.

 - CTC does not provide refunds or exchanges for unused tickets.
 CTC does not provide refunds or vouchers for anyone absent on the day of performance.

 - Tickets cannot be resold or given to anyone outside of your organization and cannot be resold for profit.

 - Lap passes are available for performances on the UnitedHealth Group Stage for students ages 3 and under, and for students 18 months and younger for The Biggest Little House in the Forest.

-- Lap passes are NOT available for I Come from Arizona or Corduroy.
+- Lap passes are NOT available for I Come from Arizona.
 Lap passes are $5 each and can be purchased on the day of the performance.

 Final Numbers/Cancellation Deadline:

 - You may drop seats from your reservation or cancel altogether until Final Numbers/Cancellation Deadline, six weeks prior to performance; unless payment has already been made.